xianwill/spark-boilerplate/README.md

 It includes:

-* Runnable tests
+* unit and integration test config
-* A runnable docker setup
+* a runnable docker setup
-* Runnable EMR scripts
+* runnable EMR scripts
-* Several Helpers you will likely find useful
+* several helpers you will likely find useful

 ## Some Strings to Hunt/Change